-Falcon Australia, Falcon's 72.7% owned subsidiary, is the registered holder of four exploration permits, comprising approximately 7 million acres (approximately 28,000 km2) in the Beetaloo Basin, Northern Territory, Australia.
+Falcon Australia is the registered holder of four exploration permits, comprising approximately 7 million acres (approximately 28,000 km2) in the Beetaloo Basin, Northern Territory, Australia.
 The Beetaloo Basin is located 600 kilometres south of Darwin close to infrastructure including a highway, two pipelines and a railway, offering transport options to the Australian market and beyond via the existing and proposed LNG capacity in Darwin.